BytecodeAgency/import-boundary-checker/examples/go-valid-2/README.md

 # Valid Go example 2

-The domain layer is not allowed to import from the data layer but from the data/interactions layer.
-Since it only import from data/interactions, it does not fail.
+The domain layer is not allowed to import from the data layer except the interactors, and only imports the interactors and thus succeeds.